You don’t always need a workout bench to hit your chest effectively; you can do it with dumbbells only.

 - Grip the dumbbells firmly throughout the exercise.

-6. DB Underhand Grip Chest Press
+6. DB Reverse Grip Chest Press

-Steps to do it:
+Steps to Perform

 - Grab one dumbbell in each hand with an underhand grip and lie on the floor.

-7. Narrow Grip Push-up
+7. Close Grip DB Push-up

 The narrow grip pushup may not be as prominent as wide grip push-ups.
 Still, it engages the pecs efficiently, especially the inner parts, and helps develop chest strength and definition.

-Steps to do it:
+Steps to Perform

 - Holding one dumbbell in each hand with a neutral grip, get into a position to perform pushups.
 The arms should be straight below your chest, and the palms should face each other.